Tips for Pet Allergy Sufferers

 - HAVE A PLAN

 Be aware of potential exposure to pets you may be allergic to.
-When visiting a friend's home, ask if they have pets in advance, so you can be prepared with medicine should your allergy symptoms strike.
+When visiting a friend's home, ask if they have pets in advance, so you can be prepared with medicine should your symptoms strike.

 - ESTABLISH PET-FREE AREAS

 Keep pets out of your bedroom and consider keeping your pet in certain areas of the house.

 If you have a pet, giving him or her regular baths can help reduce the count on them.

 After touching a pet, keep your hands away from your eyes until you've had a chance to wash them.

 - CHOOSE PETS WISELY